fmalina/texting/README.rst

 Texting Centre
 ==============
-Texting Centre is a full featured enterprise level texting solution.

-It can send, receive, process, categorise, autoreply and follow-up on texts to customers and prospects while keeping track of the communications and producing statistics.
+Texting Centre is a full featured enterprise level texting solution to send, receive, process and categorise replies, autoreply and follow-up on texts to customers and prospects while keeping track of the communications and producing statistics.

-Texting Centre integrates with an external SMS gateway via REST API or with hardware GSM modems such as Huawei USB dongles.
+Texting Centre integrates with an external SMS gateway via REST API or with Huawei USB GSM modems.

 .. image:: https://github.com/fmalina/texting/blob/master/docs/screenshot.png?raw=true